jalorub/cupyd/README.md

         super().__init__()
         self.total_items = total_items

-        # generated integers will be passed onto each worker in buckets of size 10
+        # generated integers will be passed to the workers in buckets of size 10
         self.configuration.bucket_size = 10

-    def extract(self) -> int:
+    def extract(self) -> Iterator[int]:
         for item in range(self.total_items):
             yield item